Discover/MusicBrainz API

 Common use cases

-• Discover all pressings and regional editions of an album using get_release_group_details releases array
+• Identify all international pressings and editions of an album using get_release_group_details and its releases array.

 Pricing & limitsSee full pricing →